-2021/22 Preparing for an Ofsted Inspection for Managers Course
+Preparing Managers for Ofsted Inspection 1 Day Course

-Changes include a much greater emphasis on more frequent, shorter inspections.
+The latest key changes include a much greater emphasis on more frequent and shorter inspections.
 Is the quality of provision being sustained?
 What is the capacity of leaders to drive improvement?
-Self evaluation and development plans; the curriculum delivery and safeguarding.
+What about self evaluation and development plans; the curriculum delivery and safeguarding?

-Institute of Leadership and Management approved training centre Training Courses and Workshops
+Institute of Leadership and Management approved training centre for Manager and Director Training and Workshops

 Please note that the workshop is developed and delivered by Excellence in Learning.
 It is not an official Ofsted event.
-Where official Ofsted training is available, we would recommend attendance at both, as the content emphasis may differ.
+Where official Ofsted Nominee Training is available, we would recommend attendance at both, as the content emphasis may differ.

 ‘Very informative with very useful handouts and ideas to take back and practical.’